Car leasing explained: What is car leasing and how does it work?

 5 essential factors to consider before you lease your car

 1. Budget – how much have you got to spend on your car per month?
-Your budget will define what car you can lease, so it’s better to figure this out before you start looking.
+Your budget will define what car you can lease, so it’s better to figure this out before starting looking.

-4. Age of the car – a car that’s three years old or more won’t have a manufacturer’s warranty, but older cars will have lower monthly payments.
+4. Car’s age – a car that’s three years old or more won’t have a manufacturer’s warranty, but older cars will have lower monthly payments.
 Car leasing tends to be aimed at people who want newer cars.

 5. What happens at the end of the agreement – you’ll want to think about what you want to happen when your contract ends, as you don’t want to tie yourself into a deal that doesn’t suit you.